4.72 from 59 votes

 Oven Baked Method: If you prefer to make these in your oven, try baking them at 350ºF for 12 to 15 minutes.

 Nut-Free Version: You can make these with sunflower butter and sunflower seed flour.
-But you will want to replace 1 tablespoon of the water with some lemon juice to offset the green reaction that occurs between sunflower seeds and baking powder.
+But you will want to replace 1 tbsp of the water with some lemon juice to offset the green reaction that occurs between sunflower seeds and baking powder.

 Frequently Asked Questions